Find Affordable College Courses

 Check out the allied health undergraduate certificate programs at these schools if you want to attend one of the most popular in Arkansas.

 Our analysis found Baptist Health College - Little Rock to be the most popular school for allied health professions students who want to pursue a undergraduate certificate in Arkansas.
-Located in the medium-sized city of Little Rock, BHCLR is a private not-for-profit college with a fairly small student population.
+Located in the medium-sized city of Little Rock, BHCLR is a private not-for-profit school with a fairly small student population.

 Of the 40 students majoring in allied health at BHCLR, 18% are male and 83% are female.